The DIR® Institute

-Autism and Child Development Home Programs with Parent Education and Coaching.
-This service coaches parents on how to create and implement an effective DIR Floortime® Home Program.
+This virtual one-on-one service coaches parents on how to create and implement an effective DIR Floortime® Home Program.
+The DIR® coaches are all top experts from ICDL.
 This is available to families anywhere in the world!
-You can sign up for a free consultation to learn more or you can sign up online for the DIR Home Program today using the below link.
+You can sign up for a free consultation to learn more or you can sign up online for the DIR Home Program today using the link below.

-ICDL welcomes families from throughout the United States and internationally.
+ICDL welcomes families from throughout the United States and internationally into our DIR® Home Program.
 We look forward to serving you.

 What Parents come to us?

 We serve the parents and caregivers of children, teens, and young adults.
 Most of the children are diagnosed with autism or have other developmental challenges, but the services are for all children whether considered neurotypical or neurodiverse.
 The Developmental, Individual-differences, and Relationship-based model (DIR®) is our guiding philosophy.
 We believe every child has incredible potential and through an engaging and respectful process, we can help you help your child achieve success others may have told you is not possible.